3 ideas to innovate in the management of individual interviews and employee performance

 more corrective feedback

-The 360 feedback is an individual evaluation process that includes comments from all the actors in contact with the evaluated employee in order to establish a complete and precise analysis of his/her professional profile.
+360 feedback is anindividual assessment process that includes comments from all those involved with the employee being assessed, in order to establish a complete and accurate analysis of his or her professional profile.
 These stakeholders are line and functional managers, colleagues and subordinates.
-It can also include comments from direct or indirect stakeholders (customers, suppliers) as well as the employee’s own assessment.
+It can also include comments from direct or indirect stakeholders (customers, suppliers) as well as the employee’sown self-assessment .

-The final objective is to define a tailor-made development plan for each assessed employee by detecting his or her strengths and areas for improvement.
+The final objective is to define a tailor-made development plan for each assessed employee, identifying his or her strengths and areas for improvement.
 The most interesting idea is to get a complete picture of an employee’s performance.
-This is the main advantage of 360 degree feedback.
-This makes it possible to accurately identify an employee’s strengths and weaknesses since his or her work activity is evaluated from many different angles (internal, external, horizontal, vertical, etc.).
+This is the main advantage of 360-degree feedback.
+This makes it possible to precisely identify an employee’s strengths and weaknesses, since his or her professional activity is assessed from many different angles (internal, external, horizontal, vertical, etc.).

-The 360 evaluation also allows teams to give feedback on how they are managed.
+The360 evaluation also enables teams to give their opinion on the way they are managed.
 Thanks to the results of the study, the team leader knows exactly how to optimize his management.

 Starbucks, for example, has employees evaluate their entire team.
-The company is known for its performance management and attention to detail.
-As for the evaluation interviews (which are semi-annual), they are conducted in each establishment by the general manager of the establishment.
-To do this, it relies on both the employee’s self-assessment (based on the same model as his or her own evaluation grid), but also on 360-degree feedback, based on a series of criteria defined by the entire team, from managers to cashiers.
+The company is renowned for its performance management and attention to detail.
+As for appraisal interviews (which take place every six months), they are carried out at each site by the site’s general manager.
+To do this, it relies on both the employee’sself-assessment (based on the same model as his or her own evaluation grid), but also on 360-degree feedback, based on a series of criteria defined by the entire team, from managers to cashiers.

-The objective is to foster team spirit: since everyone is committed to the individual performance of his or her colleagues, the collective performance is ultimately improved.
+The aim is to foster team spirit: since everyone is committed to the individual performance of their colleagues, collective performance is ultimately improved.
 This works especially well in small teams, where speech can be released more easily, if everyone understands that it is the collective that is important…

 In 2023, it is also essential to mention Artificial Intelligence (AI) technologies, thanks to which it is now possible to collect a multitude of comments, in order to identify mobility wishes for example.

-By integrating feedback from various stakeholders, such as managers, colleagues, etc. into the management of individual interviews, companies can truly transform their approach to performance evaluation and foster the professional development of their employees.
+By integrating feedback from a variety of stakeholders, such as managers, colleagues, etc., into the management of individual interviews, companies can truly transform their approach to performance appraisal and promote theprofessional development of their employees.

 Idea #2: The OKR method to improve employee performance